Network security

 • Modern infrastructures interconnect with cloud services, IoT devices, and mobile environments eroding the boundaries of a traditional perimeter.

 • Cloud infrastructure is located beyond the traditional enterprise perimeter.
-Frequently it’s a much cheaper method to handle IT operations.
+It’s frequently a much cheaper method of handling IT operations.

 • The pandemic has contributed to the acceleration of distributed work environments changing organizational IT requirements.

-As networks are becoming increasingly more complex, identity management replaces perimeter security.
-In tandem with a clear and comprehensive security policy, IAM stands at the backbone of cybersecurity strategy.
+As networks become increasingly complex, identity and access management replaces perimeter security.
+In tandem with a clear and comprehensive security policy, IAM is the backbone of cybersecurity strategy.

 Successful Zero Trust deployment relies on the organization's ability to identify and categorize the used assets, resources, and data, establishing a clear and comprehensive security policy.
 Afterward, it can be used as a reference for network segmentation and other actions.

 Identity and access management (IAM) is an essential component of a Zero Trust model.
-By enabling the right individuals to access the right resources at the right time while preventing unauthorized access, IAM is one of Zero Trust's cornerstones.
-Network access control solutions and IAM work hand-in-hand to help administrators manage network access to resources, cloud security, and remote assets.
+By enabling the right individuals to access the right resources at the right time while preventing unauthorized access, identity & access management is one of Zero Trust's cornerstones.
+Network access solutions assist network administrators in managing network access control to resources, cloud security, and remote assets.

 A holistic Zero Trust strategy should consider factors like the session's context, the workforce identity, the device's state, and the accessed data's sensitivity.
 This is where IAM comes in, requiring additional authentication prompts or limiting available functionalities.
 This model protects against external threats and untrusted user actions and ensures employees use organizational resources responsibly.

 IAM can be a significant contributor when protecting sensitive data.
-As cyber threats aren't subsiding, the business must ensure that only authorized individuals can access sensitive information.
+As cyber threats aren't subsiding, it's the business's responsibility to ensure that only authorized individuals have access to sensitive information.
 Data breaches involving financial reports, customer data, and trade secrets can easily ruin a company's reputation overnight.

 Therefore, securing sensitive business information is essential to maintain the company's reputation and ensure business continuity.
 IAM allows businesses to control who can access their data and applications, ensuring that sensitive information is accessible only to authorized individuals.

-Many industries are subject to various legal requirements set forth by government bodies such as HIPAA, ISO/IEC 2700, and PCI DSS.
+Many industries are subject to various legal requirements set forth by government bodies such as HIPAA, ISO/IEC 27001, and PCI DSS.
 Failure to comply with those regulations can result in penalties, fines, legal disputes, and reputational damage.
-For this reason, business technical capabilities to secure the data directly correlate with its ability to stain compliant.
+For this reason, business technical capabilities to secure the data directly correlate with its ability to stay compliant.

-These regulations require businesses to have controls to protect sensitive data, which is where access control comes in.
-IAM can be used as a tool to facilitate alignment with regulatory compliance by providing robust access controls and monitoring capabilities.
-Not only is this useful in the grand scheme of business organizational security it also helps to demonstrate compliance during audits.
+These regulations require businesses to have controls for protecting sensitive data, which is where the least privilege access control comes in.
+IAM helps align with regulatory compliance by providing strong access controls and monitoring.
+This approach supports overall business security and proves compliance during audits.

 Insider threats pose a significant risk to businesses.
 Due to elevated privileges, insiders already have access to sensitive information, making it easier to steal or misuse.
 In addition, insiders are much harder to control and pinpoint hackers outside the organization's network.

 Proactive measures must be taken to secure against insider threats, and IAM allows businesses to monitor access to sensitive data.
-This helps to reduce various risks, likelihood, and impact of insider threats and protect their sensitive information and assets.
+This helps reduce the risks, likelihood, and impact of insider threats and protects sensitive information and assets.

 IAM can help organizations streamline their access management process.
 This can reduce the time and effort required to manage user access.
 In large corporations, this can be a real lifesaver.